Helping Hands Volunteers

-This leaflet explains what you can expect from the St Christopher’s Group community support volunteer service.
+This leaflet explains what you can expect from St Christopher’s Helping Hands volunteers.
 We hope to answer the most commonly asked questions.
-If you have any more questions please ask your doctor or nurse.
+If you have any more questions please ask your

 The St Christopher’s Group aims to improve people’s quality of life by supporting them and their families to deal with some of the most difficult aspects of serious illness.
 Care is delivered by a multi- professional team of nurses, doctors, physiotherapists, complementary therapists, social workers, welfare officers and others, in collaboration with the primary care team.
 The care is provided free of charge.